-Throughout the years, thousands of people from around the world, coming as far the United States and Australia, joined the Harghita locals to pray for miracles and blessings from the Virgin Mary.
+Throughout the years, thousands of people from around the world, coming as far as the United States and Australia, joined the Harghita locals to pray for miracles and blessings from the Virgin Mary.
 Even the president of Hungary, János Áder, was there to make an appearance (2016).

 Masses of Pilgrims

-The masses of people ascending up the hill and gathering in droves is amazing to behold.
+The masses of people ascending up the hill and gathering in droves is impressive to behold.
 I estimated somewhere between 100,000 – 150,000 pilgrims making their way up the hill.
 Cornelius told me that at one point, it was recorded that over 250,000 people showed up.